Low Sugar Almond Flour Chocolate Cake (Diabetic-Friendly and Gluten-Free)

 Fall in love with chocolate all over again with this low sugar almond flour chocolate cake recipe.
-A deliciously rich and moist gluten-free, diabetic chocolate cake with reduced carbs.
-This chocolate cake proves that with just a few substitutions, you can still enjoy your favourite sweet treat.
+A deliciously rich and moist gluten-free, diabetic chocolate cake that’s also low carb.
+Perfect for a celebration cake or an afternoon tea!

 a slice of low sugar chocolate cake

-Chocolate cake is a popular cake, but also one that over the years I have struggled to get right.
+Chocolate cake is one of our favourites, but also one that over the years I have struggled to get right.
 Before my daughter’s type 1 diabetes diagnosis, Nigella’s old fashioned chocolate cake was my go-to recipe.
 However, I really wanted to create a deliciously light and moist chocolate cake recipe that:

 • had a reduced diabetic carb count